VLineLang/VLineLang/README.md

 - **Member Functions**:
     - `list.append(value)`: Appends an element to the end of the list.
     - `list.insert(index, value)`: Inserts an element at the specified position.
-    - `list.erase(begin, end)`: Deletes elements within the specified range in the list.
+    - `list.erase(begin, end)`: Removes elements within the specified range from the list.

 - **Built-in Functions**:
     - `print(value)`: Prints a value to the console.